slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 As for the existence of the un-specified deducer, usually this doesn't need proving in a derivation, but just in case, here is proof to formalize that without further axiom: "You observe, therefore an observer (you) exists." $\square$

-> One critiqu you can make is that the definition of math uses circular logic.
+> One critique you can make is that the definition of math uses circular logic.
 A dictionary always cross-references itself.
 Math is built on definitions.
 Every definition always points to another definition.
 A finite dictionary cannot exist without circular logic, an infinite dictionary cannot exist without infinite recursions, and math is built atop a dictionary.
 Therefore math has to be so.

 # Afterward